The Inner Light (Star Trek: The Next Generation): Ressikan flute

 The brass Ressikan flute resembles, and has a similar sound to, a penny whistle or a tin whistle.
 It is considered a lasting reminder of Picard's virtual life on the planet throughout the rest of the series.
 Picard's flute could occasionally be seen in its box sitting on his desk.
 It plays a role in the episode "Lessons" where Picard develops a romantic relationship with a stellar cartographer assigned to the Enterprise, Nella Daren, an accomplished pianist who encourages his musical side and with whom he performs a duet version of the "Inner Light" theme.
 Earlier in the sixth season, a scene shows Picard practicing Mozart on the flute in the beginning of "A Fistful of Datas".
-Its final appearance was in a deleted scene from Star Trek Nemesis; Lieutenant Commander Data picks it up and examines it while discussing human life with Picard.
-The original placement of this scene was to have been immediately following the wedding ceremony shown in the opening scenes.
-The simple theme that Picard plays on the flute was later developed into a full orchestral suite for the 30th anniversary of Star Trek.
+It later appears in a deleted scene from Star Trek Nemesis; Lieutenant Commander Data picks it up and examines it while discussing human life with Picard.
+The original placement of this scene was to have been immediately following the wedding ceremony shown early in the film.
+The most recent appearance of the flute is in Star Trek: Picard, in which Picard picks up and observes the item among his belongings at his château.

+A simple recurring theme that Picard plays on the flute was later developed into a full orchestral suite for the 30th anniversary of Star Trek.
+Another tune heard on the flute in "The Inner Light" was incorporated into the opening theme of Star Trek: Picard.